 There are many ways to get high quality links to point to a website.
 And Wikipedia is certainly one of the better quality websites you most definitely want a link or two from.

 Unfortunately, most website owners do not know how they can get links from this authoritative source.
+However, if you’d like to explore this a little further, Matt Garrett’s software can help you get backlinks from Wikipedia quicker.

 In this post, we explained how you can gain exposure for your website from Wikipedia by placing a backlink on the site that points to your site.